 Pin it and help others find it too!

-*** The Final Word – Yangon, Inle Lake, Mandalay & Bagan are the 4 most popular destinations that should be on every 7 Day Myanmar Itinerary! ***
+*** The Final Word – Yangon, Inle Lake, Mandalay & Bagan are the 4 most popular destinations in Myanmar that you can visit in a fast & furious 7 days! ***

 Visited in May 2014